The Mayo Clinic Diet: A weight-loss program for life

-- Snack: 1 cup sliced bell peppers and 2 tablespoons hummus
+- Snack: 1 cup sliced bell peppers and a banana

-You can have sweets — as long as you limit them to 75 calories a day.
+What about dessert?
+You can have sweets but no more than 75 calories a day.
 For practicality, consider thinking of your sweets calories over the course of a week.
 Have low-fat frozen yogurt or dark chocolate on Monday, and then hold off on any more sweets for a few days.